hyphenhq/Software-Engineering-Assignment-1/README.md

 You need to make sure that the below requirements are covered:

 - The billing system must be able to integrate with multiple payment gateways.
-	> To start syncing your workspace, just sign in with Google in the menu.

 - The system must support both one time payment and subscription.
 - The system should be able to allow the client to enter, validate, and save multiple credit cards.
 - The system must adhere to the microservices principles.